Stuart Alexander (murderer): Circumstances leading to murders

 It was alleged by those who were close to him that Alexander would often keep and show-off emails and letters from the meat compliance officers who he felt were harassing him.
 Perhaps partially inspired by the perceived harassment of the state and USDA inspection practices, Alexander made a bid for San Leandro Mayoral Office in 1998.
 The campaign failed when it was published that he had previously attacked an elderly neighbor.

 Alexander began a romantic relationship with Eve Elder, a 33-year-old insurance claims agent, around 1995.
 Over the course of the relationship, Elder allegedly saw signs of resentment and a potential violent streak in Alexander, especially when commenting about the inspectors.
 In what had started out as a joke, the couple concocted a series of short stories; one, titled "Sausage Sniffers Found Sauced," painted a description of the inspectors drowning in vats of "secret sauce."
 As another former girlfriend, Charlotte Knapp, 38, who had been seeing Alexander on-and-off up until the time of the murders, would later testify during the murder trial, Alexander frequently used profanities to describe the inspectors and would become confrontational with them or toward anyone else who he deemed as "trespassers" at his factory.
-He allegedly occasionally wielded a gun and kept several firearms in his office desk drawer.
+He allegedly occasionally wielded a gun and kept several firearms in his office desk drawer (including a 9mm Beretta and a .380 Walther).

 Over time, Alexander also began to cultivate an increasingly antagonistic and contentious relationship with the four inspectors who were regularly assigned to oversee his business operations in terms of "cooking temperature, cleanliness, and other health concerns."
 Alexander felt that the inspectors were harassing him unnecessarily and "interfering with the way his sausage was best made, and had always been made by his family" by demanding that his linguiça be smoked at 140 degrees Fahrenheit, which was a state and USDA requirement.
 Alexander, who usually smoked the linguiça at 110 degrees Fahrenheit, feared that the increased cooking temperature would shrink the sausages, thereby reducing the price at which he could sell them.
 There were also requirements about the type of smoker that could be used; his had been deemed antiquated and outdated.
 On at least two occasions, the inspectors ordered that the factory be shut down until Alexander complied with their directives, only for Alexander to reopen it against state law.
 Taking out bank loans to reopen the factory caused the once-thriving, now-illegally operated factory to lose more and more money.

 By the time that the murder trial proceedings began, Elder, as had Knapp sometime beforehand, had broken off her relationship with Alexander.